mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 Users with enough administrative permission can manage roles and permissions given to users, service accounts and groups and perform actions on them at both Company and Project levels.
 This grants them ownership over the decision-making process regarding which resources are accessible and at what level of authorization.

-Here is an example of the Identities portal of a Company, which can be found in the IAM (Identity and Access Management) section from the Company Overview, where it is possible to manage the role assigned at Company level:
+Here is an example of the Identities portal of a Company, which can be found in the IAM (Identity and Access Management) section in the Company Overview, where it is possible to manage the roles assigned at Company level:

 ![Company Identities table](./img/identities_company.png)